drex33/azure-docs.ko-kr/articles/azure-sql/database/saas-tenancy-elastic-tools-multi-tenant-row-level-security.md

     WITH SCHEMABINDING
 AS
     RETURN SELECT 1 AS fn_accessResult
-        -- Use the user in your application’s connection string.
+        -- Use the user in your application's connection string.
         -- Here we use 'dbo' only for demo purposes!
         WHERE DATABASE_PRINCIPAL_ID() = DATABASE_PRINCIPAL_ID('dbo')
         AND CAST(SESSION_CONTEXT(N'TenantId') AS int) = @TenantId;